uv10000/P3/writeup_P3_U_Voll.md

 #### 4. Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.

 My final model results were:
-* training set accuracy of ?
+* training set accuracy of 99.8%
-* validation set accuracy of ?
+* validation set accuracy of 96.3%
-* test set accuracy of ?
+* test set accuracy of 94.7%

 If an iterative approach was chosen:
-* What was the first architecture that was tried and why was it chosen?
-* What were some problems with the initial architecture?
+* I tried the architecture from the leNet class/quizz (initially adapted to three colour channels, later returned to greyscale).
+* Problems with the initial architecture: Severe Overfitting, that is very good training accuracy but poor validation accuracy
 * How was the architecture adjusted and why was it adjusted?
-Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
-One common justification for adjusting an architecture would be due to overfitting or underfitting.
-A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.
+Introduced regularization, validation acc increased to some 80% from som 60% previously.
+I used both L2-regularisation and dropout (details above).
+* Main improvement: Changing to greyscale Images.
+Validation accuracy reached values around 96%.
+I do not have a theoretical justification, I tried it since it was suggested by udacity and it worked.
 * Which parameters were tuned?
-How were they adjusted and why?
+I tuned both the learning rate and the weight for regularization.
+Dropout prob 50% worked find.
 * What are some of the important design choices and why were they chosen?
-For example, why might a convolution layer work well with this problem?
-How might a dropout layer help with creating a successful model?

-If a well known architecture was chosen:
-* What architecture was chosen?
-* Why did you believe it would be relevant to the traffic sign application?
+The leNet architecture was a good choice, quite capable of describing the data without overfitting, provided proper regularisation is implemented.

 * How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?
+Training accuracy close to one and still high validation accuracy.

 ### Test a Model on New Images